ma3mool/ma3mool.github.io/_pages/about.md

 [//]: # (If you are a student or researcher &#40;or both!&#41;, please feel free to reach out to me by email!)
 <span style="color:red">**I am actively recruiting students!**</span>
-If you are interested in joining my group as a Research Assistant (RA), PhD student, or Postdoc, please [fill out this form](https://forms.gle/xJKmcBn93j9Whqw97) and send a brief email once you do!
+If you are interested in joining my group as a Visiting Student (VS), PhD student, or Postdoc, please [fill out this form](https://forms.gle/xJKmcBn93j9Whqw97) and send a brief email once you do!

 Research Interests: